Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-Anton Diffring (died 1989 aged 70) would be 106 - credited as De Flores in Silver Nemesis
+Anton Diffring (died 1989 aged 70) would have been 106 - credited as De Flores in Silver Nemesis

 Anton Diffring was a German character actor known for his portrayal of German officers and aristocrats in many film and TV appearances.